Step-by-Step Guide to Solving Maths Questions Using Bar Models

 In short, the bar model is a pictorial representation of problems or concepts where bars or rectangular boxes are used to represent the known and unknown quantities.
 Bar models are used to solve numerical problems with four arithmetic operations namely addition, subtraction, multiplication, and division.
 In word problems, bar models help students to decide which Mathematical operation should be used to visualise problems.

-1. What are the benefits of using bar models?
+3. What are the key benefits of using the bar model method?

-The bar model is a versatile strategy that can be used across a wide range of Mathematics concepts and topics.
+It is a versatile strategy that can be applied to a wide range of topics, from basic arithmetic to more complex algebra.